• Courses

 Click Element returns a clicked object.
 If you click a link, this variable returns the actual element that was clicked.
 Not only its address (if it has one) but also attributes and other data that it contains (and is not necessarily visible to a non-technical eye).

-But Google Tag Manager preview and debug console does not display those additional attributes.
+But the Google Tag Manager preview and debug console does not display those additional attributes.
 Therefore, sometimes, the only proof that these two variables are different is their type:

-Note: Preview mode of GTM might now show this variable as “string”.
+Note: The Preview mode of GTM might now show this variable as “string”.
 Ignore it.
 That’s misleading.
 Under the hood, it’s still very much an object.

 Where does the Click Element data come from?